ppiutti/sysdigpoc/README.md

 # sysdigpoc
-Image signing and validation integration tests with Sysdig, Connaisseur and Notary
+Image signing and validation and integration testing with Sysdig, Connaisseur and Notary

 This repository contains the YAML and JSON files required to enable the validation of signed, approved images in Kubernetes clusters through the Connaisseur Admission Controller.